Mildenhall, Suffolk: Education

-and one secondary school, Mildenhall College Academy.
+and one secondary school: Mildenhall College Academy.
 The secondary school also contains a sixth form.

 Sport and leisure

-Mildenhall has a non-League football club, Mildenhall Town F.C., who play at Recreation Way.
+Mildenhall has a non-League football club, Mildenhall Town F.C., who play at Recreation Way.Mildenhall currently play in the Isthmian League North after winning the Thurlow Nunn League for a second time in 2023/24 season.

 It also has one of the East of England's leading cricket clubs, Mildenhall Cricket Club, playing at Wamil Way.
-In 2016 the 1XI won the Two Counties Championship and was promoted to the East Anglian Premier Cricket League.
+In 2016 the 1st XI won the Two Counties Championship and was promoted to the East Anglian Premier Cricket League.
 Notable former players include England internationals Tymal Mills and Tom Westley and Essex Women's Lilly Reynolds.

 The Mildenhall Cycling Club is located next to the cricket ground, and has famous previous members such as Victoria Pendleton.

-There is a leisure centre on Bury Road which is about 5–10 minutes away from the town square.